canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-run-on-k8s-pod.md

-## Working with Charmed Kubernetes from within a pod
+# Working with Charmed Kubernetes from within a pod

-### Setup
+## Setup

-After installing [Juju](https://juju.is/docs/olm/install-juju) and [Charmed Kubernetes](https://ubuntu.com/kubernetes/docs/install-manual) (together with applying [setup for the latter](https://ubuntu.com/kubernetes/docs/operations) ), now we can look into how to launch Spark jobs from within a pod in Charmed Kubernetes.
+After installing [Juju](https://juju.is/docs/olm/install-juju) and [Charmed Kubernetes](https://ubuntu.com/kubernetes/docs/install-manual) (together with applying [setup for the latter](https://ubuntu.com/kubernetes/docs/operations) ), now we can look into how to launch Spark Jobs from within a pod in Charmed Kubernetes.

 First, we create a pod using the Charmed Spark container image.